velitasali/commands/README.md

 # Commands

-A WebAssembly project with Rust and Typescript.
+A personal website working in a CLI fashion.
 Want a demo?
 <https://velitasali.github.io/commands>.

 ## Build